Baiyue: Shanyue

 The Shanyue "Mountain Yue" were one of the last groups of Yue mentioned in Chinese history.
 They lived in the mountain regions of modern Jiangsu, Zhejiang, Anhui, Jiangxi and Fujian.

 Yan Baihu, or "White Tiger Yan", was a bandit leader of possibly Shanyue origins.
 When Sun Ce came to Wu Commandery in 195, Yan Baihu gave refuge to the displaced Xu Gong and threatened the flank of Sun Ce's army.
 However, Sun Ce paid him no attention and the two avoided any altercations.
 In 197, Cao Cao's agent Chen Yu provoked Yan into rebellion.
 Sun Ce sent Lü Fan to drive out Chen Yu while he himself attacked Yan.
 The defeated Yan fled south to join Xu Zhao but died soon afterwards.
 Remnants of Yan's band joined Xu Gong in 200 to threaten Sun Ce's rear as he attacked Huang Zu in the west.
 Sun Ce decided to retreat and finish off the bandits once and for all, only to fall into an ambush and die at their hands.

-In 203, they rebelled against Sun Quan's rule and were defeated by the generals Lü Fan, Cheng Pu, and Taishi Ci.
+In 203, they rebelled against the rule of Sun Quan, Sun Ce's brother, and were defeated by the generals Lü Fan, Cheng Pu, and Taishi Ci.
 In 217, Sun Quan appointed Lu Xun supreme commander of an army to suppress martial activities by the Shanyue in Guiji (modern Shaoxing).
 Captured Shanyue tribesmen were recruited into the army.
 In 234, Zhuge Ke was made governor of Danyang.
 Under his governorship, the region was cleansed of the Shanyue through systematic destruction of their settlements.
 Captured tribesmen were used as front line fodder in the army.
 The remaining population was resettled in lowlands and many became tenant farmers for Chinese landowners.